webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 Organizational IT policies may change, and the best attempts to make JavaScript functionality operable and exploit the accessibility feature-sets of plugins may fail, so even if you have a technology baseline progressive enhancement from a core HTML layer is still a good idea.

 ==Features of an accessible web page==
-In this section I will go through the different accessible features of a web site—that is, what an accessible web site should contain.
+In this section I will go through the different accessible features of a website—that is, what an accessible website should contain.
 I’ll explain each one in detail.

 ===Semantic structure===